Fact Check: Is a Fourth Stimulus Check Going to Happen?

 But so far there is no evidence that a fourth check will be coming anytime soon, if ever, and recent developments make the prospect of another check increasingly unlikely.

-President Joe Biden’s main relief priority right now is the child tax credit program rather than another stimulus round, The U.S. Sun reported on Thursday.
+President Joe Biden’s main relief priority is the child tax credit program rather than another stimulus round, according to CBS.
 And as GOBankingRates noted earlier this week, the latest job report — which showed that the U.S. unemployment rate fell to 5.4% in July — doesn’t bode well for those still holding out for a fourth payment.

 The July employment rate is the lowest since the COVID-19 pandemic began affecting employment in early 2020, according to the Bureau of Labor Statistics.
 About 943,000 new jobs were also added to the economy, with leisure and hospitality jobs leading the growth.